N28M/perplexity-prompts/spaces/resume-adjuster/resume-adjuster.md

 * Refine bullet points to mirror the language and priorities of the JD.
 Use the **STAR (Situation, Task, Action, Result)** method where possible.
 * If the JD mentions a skill already present in the resume, ensure it is prominently featured in a relevant bullet point.
 * If the JD mentions a skill related to one on the resume, you may add qualifiers like "with exposure to..." or "leveraging knowledge of...".
+* **Preserve technical depth and specific achievements** from the base resume (e.g., performance improvements, custom tools, frameworks, architectural patterns).
+Do not replace detailed accomplishments with vague summaries.
+* If multiple roles exist under one employer, **keep them as distinct subsections** with their own achievements.
+Do not collapse them into a single role.
 * When integrating skills from `skills.md`, do so **only if directly required by the JD** and ensure phrasing remains truthful.

 #### **4. Education & Certifications**